- Search The Registry

 - Teacher’s Forum

 - My Account

-This date celebrates The Free-Soil Party, a minor but influential political party in the pre-Civil War period of American history.
+This date in 1848 celebrates The Free-Soil Party, a small but influential political party in the pre-American Civil War period of American history.

-The party, founded in 1848, was opposed to the extension of slavery into the western territories.
-Representative David Wilmot of Pennsylvania in 1846 introduced into Congress his famous Wilmot Proviso, calling for the prohibition of slavery in the vast southwestern lands that had been newly acquired from Mexico.
+The party was opposed to the extension of slavery into the western territories.
+Representative David Wilmot of Pennsylvania 1846 introduced his famous Wilmot Proviso into Congress, calling for the prohibition of slavery in the vast, southwestern lands newly acquired from Mexico.

-In 1848, the Free-Soil Party nominated the former U S. President Martin Van Buren to head its ticket.
-Though the party polled little of the popular vote in the presidential election that year, it weakened the regular Democratic candidate in New York and contributed to the election of the Whig candidate General Zachary Taylor as president.
-The Free-Soil vote was reduced to 5 percent in 1852, when John P. Hale was the presidential nominee.
+In 1848, the Free-Soil Party nominated former U S. President Martin Van Buren to head its ticket.
+Though the party polled little of the popular vote in the presidential election that year, it weakened the regular Democratic candidate in New York.
+It contributed to the election of the Whig candidate General Zachary Taylor as president.
+The Free-Soil vote was reduced to 5 percent in 1852 when John P. Hale was the presidential nominee.